Aasia’s name can’t be placed on ECL until proven guilty: Afridi

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Minister of State for Interior Shehryar Afridi on Wednesday assured that the federal government will uphold the Supreme Court’s verdict and not place Aasia Bibi’s name on the ECL until she is proved guilty.
+ISLAMABAD: Minister of State for Interior Shehryar Afridi on Wednesday assured that the federal government will uphold the Supreme Court’s verdict and not place Aasia Bibi’s name on the Exit Control List (ECL) until she is proved guilty.

-During an interview with the Voice of America, the minister of state for interior said, “Among the protesters there was a group of people who were damaging property for their own personal gains and agenda.”
+During an interview with the Voice of America, the minister of state for interior while speaking about the recent country-wide protests following the top court verdict acquitting Aasia Bibi, said, “Among the protesters there was a group of people who were damaging property for their own personal gains and agenda.”

 The minister that the Tehreek-e-Labbaik Pakistan (TLP) leaders, whom the government signed an agreement with to end the demonstrations, refused that the miscreants were party members.
 “When we informed the TLP leaders of the miscreants and showed them footage, they refused to accept that those rioters belonged to the party,” he added.

+The Supreme Court (SC) on October 31 acquitted Bibi after blasphemy charges could not be proved against her and ordered her immediate release.
+Following the verdict, protests had erupted in several cities across the country and property was damaged and vehicles set on fire in some places.

-ISLAMABAD: Minister of State for Interior Shehryar Afridi on Wednesday assured that the federal government will uphold the Supreme Court’s verdict and not place Aasia Bibi’s name on the ECL until she is proved guilty.
+ISLAMABAD: Minister of State for Interior Shehryar Afridi on Wednesday assured that the federal government will uphold the Supreme Court’s verdict and not place Aasia Bibi’s name on the Exit Control List (ECL) until she is proved guilty.

-During an interview with the Voice of America, the minister of state for interior said, “Among the protesters there was a group of people who were damaging property for their own personal gains and agenda.”
+During an interview with the Voice of America, the minister of state for interior while speaking about the recent country-wide protests following the top court verdict acquitting Aasia Bibi, said, “Among the protesters there was a group of people who were damaging property for their own personal gains and agenda.”

 The minister that the Tehreek-e-Labbaik Pakistan (TLP) leaders, whom the government signed an agreement with to end the demonstrations, refused that the miscreants were party members.
 “When we informed the TLP leaders of the miscreants and showed them footage, they refused to accept that those rioters belonged to the party,” he added.